kiooeht/Humility/README.md

 #### Elites
 * Book of Stabbing
+	* Painful Stabs replaced with Buring Stabs
+	* Burning Stabs is identical to Painful Stabs but adds Burns instead of Wounds
+* Gremlin Leader
 	* Maximum number of gremlin minions increased to 4
-* Gremlin Leader
 	* Spawns up to 3 gremlins at a time with Rally
 * Taskmaster
 	* Attack is changed to 7 x N, where N = turn / 2 rounded up